0xadada/0xadada.github.io/_posts/2018-10-18-chainable-n-args-sum-function.md

 };
 ```

-Now, to get chained invocation to work, I used `bind` to generate a new function
+Now, to get chained invocation style to work, I used `bind` to generate a new function
 that would be returned to the caller, allowing for chained invocation.
 The
 tricky bit is to set the `valueOf` function to return the sum, so when checked
 for a value, the function returns a number.
-I also changed the way i convert
-arguments into an array by using the spread `...` operator.

 Thus: